Atinos31/Fashionista2/README.md

 - The peercode channel on slack for feedback on my website.
 - Student care for offerind me more time when i requested it.
 - Code Institute and the Boutique-Ado Project
+- Fullstack Wattsapp group for helping me identify bugs and also encouragement.